'Til Death

-'Til Death is an American sitcom which aired on the Fox network from September 7, 2006, to June 20, 2010.
+'Til Death is an American sitcom that aired on Fox from September 7, 2006, to June 20, 2010.
 The series was created by husband and wife team Josh Goldsmith and Cathy Yuspa, who were also the writers and executive producers.
 The show focuses on Eddie and Joy Stark (Brad Garrett and Joely Fisher), a couple married for 23 years who live in a suburb of Philadelphia, Pennsylvania.
+The series was produced by Goldsmith/Yuspa Productions (seasons 1–3), Impact Zone Productions (season 4) and Sony Pictures Television.

 Premise

 'Til Death centers on Eddie and Joy Stark, and their life, relationship and behavior after 23 years of marriage.
 The first two seasons often focus on the conflict between the Starks and their newlywed neighbors, Jeff and Steph Woodcock (Eddie Kaye Thomas and Kat Foster).
 The second season introduces a new character named Kenny Westchester (J. B. Smoove) who is Eddie's friend from the Big Brothers Organization.

 The third season focuses primarily on Eddie and Joy's relationship with Kenny after he moves in with them.

 The fourth and final season focuses on the Starks coping with life with their daughter Ally (Lindsey Broad, then Kate Micucci) and new son-in-law Doug (Timm Sharp), who live in a biodiesel-powered Airstream motorhome in the Starks' back yard.
 The series takes place in suburban Philadelphia in Cheltenham Township.